belowaverage-org/SuperScripteroni/README.md

   <img height="150" src="https://raw.githubusercontent.com/belowaverage-org/SuperScripteroni/master/images/SuperScripteroni.png">
 </p>
 <hr>
-<h3>A PowerShell script to deploy software to domain joined computers via GPO.
-This script is meant to bypass the use of the built in software deployment GPO.
-Super Scripteroni runs in the background via a scheduled task after Group Policies have applied.</h3>
+<h3>Super Scripteroni is a PowerShell script used to deploy software to domain joined computers via GPO.
+This script is meant to bypass the use of the built in software deployment GPO (Computer Configuration / Software Settings / Software installation).
+Super Scripteroni runs in the background via a scheduled task after Group Policies have applied.
+(Or whenever you configure it to run)</h3>
 <h2>How does Super Scripteroni Work?</h2>
 <h3>Super Scripteroni Folder Tree</h3>
 <img src="https://raw.githubusercontent.com/belowaverage-org/SuperScripteroni/master/images/filetree.bmp">